smeteo/Candy-Power-Ranking/Readme.md

 ### Acknowledgements:
 This dataset is Copyright (c) 2014 ESPN Internet Ventures and distributed under an MIT license.
 Check out the analysis and write-up here: The Ultimate Halloween Candy Power Ranking.
 Thanks to Walt Hickey for making the data available.

+# Inspiration:
+Which qualities are associated with higher rankings?
+What’s the most popular candy?
+Least popular?
+Can you recreate the 538 analysis of this dataset?